-No one tries a drug with the hopes of becoming addicted.
-Teens may try alcohol because they saw their parents drinking, or they may try marijuana because their friends offered it to them.
+No one who tries a drug plans to become addicted.
+Teens may try alcohol because they saw their parents drinking, or they may experiment with marijuana because their friends offered it to them.
 Some people can have one drink or one hit and stop.
 It’s not as easy for others — especially those who have a family history of addiction.

-Alcohol and other drugs can cause long-lasting damage to the brain and other parts of the body.
+Alcohol and other drugs can cause addiction and other long-lasting health consequences.
 It’s difficult for teens to understand the dangers of drug use because the obvious side effects can disappear after a few hours or a night of sleep.
-But the long-term effects of teen drug use occur slowly and grow with repeated use.
+But the long-term effects of using drugs or alcohol occur slowly and grow with repeated use.

 Our young adult rehab facility treats teens 13 – 17 years old in a safe, secure environment with comfortable surroundings.
 Our staff at Next Generation Village provides expert guidance throughout the treatment process and our amenities provide the best possible environment to help teens heal.Learn More

 Drugs have a more drastic effect on children and teens than on adults because the brain continues to develop until about age 25.
 As children grow older, the brain develops unevenly.
 The parts of the brain in charge of coordination, emotion and motivation develop much more quickly than the parts that control reasoning and impulse.